BergmannLab/PascalX/python/docs/source/usage.rst

     bash get1KGGRCh38.sh pathtostore/ EUR

 The plink converted files will be stored in the ``pathtostore/`` folder and will be named ``EUR.1KGphase3.GRCh38.chr#``.
 If you want to retain samples of all origin, replace ``EUR`` with ``ALL``.
 Note that execution of the script requires a Linux OS.
 For instance, you can run it in the PascalX :ref:`DockerSec` runtime.
+For GRCh37 use the script ending with 37.

 Set the reference panel to use via